-NHTSA's process for overseeing recalls involves ensuring that manufacturers comply with requirements set out in statute and regulation for recalls when a manufacturer or NHTSA determines that a defect exists
+NHTSA's process for overseeing recalls involves ensuring that manufacturers comply with requirements set out in statute and regulation for recalls when a manufacturer or NHTSA determines that a defect exists in a vehicle that creates an unreasonable safety risk.14 As part of its recall oversight duties, NHTSA

-- oversees manufacturers' planning and implementation of recalls, including reviewing drafts of letters that manufacturers plan to send to affected vehicle owners; - provides guidance and information to consumers and the public, including through public awareness campaigns and by maintaining a web-based tool for owners to look up their Vehicle Identification Number to see if their vehicle is subject to a recall; and - monitors completion rates, including reviewing reports that manufacturers submit on the number of vehicles remedied for each recall.
+- oversees manufacturers' planning and implementation of recalls, including reviewing drafts of letters that manufacturers plan to send to affected vehicle owners;15 - provides guidance and information to consumers and the public, including through public awareness campaigns and by maintaining a web-based tool for owners to look up their Vehicle Identification Number to see if their vehicle is subject to a recall; and - monitors completion rates, including reviewing reports that manufacturers submit on the number of vehicles remedied for each recall.
 NHTSA performs a review to determine whether a manufacturer's reported completion rate meets forecasted benchmarks and takes appropriate actions when it determines that the manufacturer is falling short of performance expectations.
 Actions may include requesting that the manufacturer renotify vehicle owners of the recall or provide additional completion rate reports to NHTSA.

 For most recalls, a vehicle owner must bring a vehicle to a dealership for the remedy.
 In some cases, recalls can be remedied through a software update without requiring a trip to a dealership.
-Federal law does not require individual vehicle owners to repair or otherwise remedy open safety recalls.
+Federal law does not require individual vehicle owners to repair or otherwise remedy open safety recalls.16

 For the Takata air bag recall, and as required by NHTSA, manufacturers implemented strategies designed to improve completion rates.
-The scope of the Takata recall presented "an unprecedented level of complexity" which required a response that "transcend[ed] the scope of the processes ordinarily followed in a recall under the Safety Act."
-This extraordinary effort by NHTSA, vehicle manufacturers, and parts suppliers may provide lessons for future recall completion efforts.
+The scope of the Takata recall presented "an unprecedented level of complexity" which required a response that "transcend[ed] the scope of the processes ordinarily followed in a recall under the Safety Act."17 This extraordinary effort by NHTSA, vehicle manufacturers, and parts suppliers may provide lessons for future recall completion efforts.
 NHTSA coordinated with the

-&lt;sup>14Manufacturers are required to provide notice to NHTSA of a safety-related defect within 5 working days and may be subject to civil penalties for failure to make a timely notification.
+14Manufacturers are required to provide notice to NHTSA of a safety-related defect within 5 working days and may be subject to civil penalties for failure to make a timely notification.

-&lt;sup>1549 C.F.R. § 577.5(a).
+1549 C.F.R. § 577.5(a).

-&lt;sup>1649 U.S.C. § 30120(i)(3).
+1649 U.S.C. § 30120(i)(3).
 In addition, federal law bans the sale or lease of new cars with open safety recalls and prohibits renting vehicles with open safety recalls.
 49 U.S.C. § 30120(i)(1).

-&lt;sup>17U.S.
+17U.S.
 Department of Transportation, National Highway Traffic Safety Administration, Coordinated Remedy Order, para.
 1 (Washington, D.C.: Nov.
 3, 2015).